 Both the woman and her boyfriend were arrested for drug related charges.
 They have both been released on bond, $50,000 and $85,000 respectively, according to Police.

 Driving under the influence of alcohol or drugs is a serious offense.
 When it leads to the death of another individual, it becomes another matter entirely.
 If you are facing DUI, drug or other criminal charges, you cannot afford to make the wrong decision when you choose an attorney to represent you.
-Call the offices of Alpert Schreyer, LLC today for your free consultation.
+Call the offices of Alpert Schreyer, LLC today for your free case evaluation.
 We will listen to your case and fight to get you the best possible result!
 Call us or fill out the contact form on this page to get started!